jhvanderschee/hugocodex/content/posts/lessons-learned-porting-from-jekyll.md

 ### Data

 Data is the only directory that is the same in Jekyll and Hugo.
+You can rename your '.yml' to '.yaml' to make them backwards compatible with older Hugo versions.

 ### Builds